Ladies Invited

 Ladies Invited is the fourth studio album by American rock band The J. Geils Band.
 The album was released in November 1973, by Atlantic Records.

-The model for the cover artwork, illustrated by the noted fashion artist Antonio, was reportedly actress Faye Dunaway, who married lead singer Peter Wolf the following year.
+The models for the cover artwork, illustrated by the noted fashion artist Antonio using makeup, were model Jerry Hall and actress Faye Dunaway, who married lead singer Peter Wolf the following year.

 Record World said of the single "Did You No Wrong" that "Geils takes off on some incredible guitar riffs and production from Szymczyk does no wrong."